george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 [🔝 Back to Top](#top)
 ---

-## 5.1 Understanding the DOM & DOM Manipulation
+## 5.1 Understanding DOM & DOM Manipulation
 The DOM (Document Object Model) is a JavaScript programming interface for web documents.
 It represents web pages as a tree of nodes and objects, allowing you to change their structure, style, and content.

 ### The DOM Basics